 So we are all done, and here is the final product, as well as the steps you will need to create character, warmth, and welcome to your friends when they come to visit.

-- Layer rugs, a welcome mat, and larger rug
+- Layer rugs, a welcome mat, and a larger rug

-- Accessories like lanterns, watering cans, and small plants
+- Accessories like lanterns, watering cans, wreath and small plants

 See how simple small front porch decorating can be!